tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 	            'Django': {'pages': django_pages},
 	            'Other Frameworks': {'pages': other_pages} }

-	    # If you want to add more catergories or pages,
+	    # If you want to add more categories or pages,
 	    # add them to the dictionaries above.

 	    # The code below goes through the cats dictionary, then adds each category,